 Caution Make sure you set up your local PC as a TFTP server.
 If you overlook this step, you cannot perform the copy procedure.
-This reminder also applies if you are using rcp instead of TFTP.
+This reminder also applies if you are using RCP instead of TFTP.

-- Step 4 Establish a console session from your local PC (which is now configured as a TFTP server) to the router by using one of these methods: - Connect the PC comport to the router console port.
+- Step 4 Establish a console session from your local PC (which is now configured as a TFTP server) to the access server by using one of these methods: - Connect the PC com port to the access server console port.

 This is the recommended method.
-When you reload the router with the new image in Step 12, you remain connected to the router.
-(If you use Telnet, you lose connection to the router.) - Establish a Telnet session from the PC to the router. - Step 5 Connect your PC Ethernet port to the router Ethernet port.
-Use an Ethernet crossover
+When you reload the access server with the new image in Step 13, you remain connected to the access server.
+(If you use Telnet, you lose connection to the access server.)

+- Establish a Telnet session from the PC to the access server. - Step 5 Connect your PC Ethernet port to the access server Ethernet port.
+Use an Ethernet crossover cable.